 5.4 Current Developments in Constitutional/Criminal Law

-As is the case with all bodies of law, Constitutional Law and Criminal Law are constantly evolving as the dynamics of the culture, politics, morals, and standards change. §5.4 offers an overview of some of the more important recent developments in these two bodies of law within the U.S. Criminal Justice System.
-These developments can be grouped into four broad categories: 1) Domestic Violence/Family Law; 2) Technology-Related Law; 3) Constitutional/Criminal Procedure Law; and 4) Evolving Social Standards.
-And, as can be seen, sometimes the most significant changes involve repealing criminal laws rather than creating new criminal offenses.
+As is the case with all bodies of law, constitutional law and criminal law are constantly evolving as the dynamics of the culture, politics, morals, and standards change.
+This section offers an overview of some of the more important recent developments in these two bodies of law within the criminal justice system.
+These developments can be grouped into four broad categories: (a) domestic violence/family law; (b) technology-related law; (c) constitutional and criminal procedural law; and (d) evolving social standards.
+Sometimes the most significant changes involve repealing criminal laws rather than creating new criminal offenses.
+For an overview of the various changes to the U.S. Constitution over the years, see How the U.S. Constitution Has Changed and Expanded Since 1787.

 Domestic Violence/Family Law

-Cyber Harassment (Cyber Bullying): As harassment and bullying over social media (often by and between teenagers) gained nationwide attention, many jurisdictions enacted specific criminal offenses directed at these events.
+Cyber Harassment (Cyberbullying): As harassment and bullying over social media, often by and between teenagers, gained nationwide attention, many jurisdictions enacted specific criminal offenses directed at these events.
 The Wash.
 Rev. Code § 9A.90.120 (2004) is one example of the criminalization of such actions.
 Most cyber harassment/bullying offenses are felonies.

-Elder Abuse: As the “Baby Boomers” aged, incidents of “Elder Abuse” became to appear more in the media.
-In fact, upon closer evaluation, experts identified a variety of distinct categories of Elder Abuse (Nursing Home Abuse Center, 2024).
-As a result of the increased interest and number of incidents, many jurisdictions enacted specific criminal offenses relating to the abuse, neglect, or mistreatment of an elderly victim.
-The Kentucky statute Ky.
-Rev. Stat. § 209.030 (2005) is one example of a state statute relating to elder abuse.
+Elder Abuse: As the baby boomers aged, reports of elder abuse appeared more frequently in the media.
+In fact, upon closer evaluation, experts identified a variety of distinct categories of elder abuse (Nursing Home Abuse Center, 2024).
+As a result of the increased interest and number of incidents, many jurisdictions enacted specific criminal offenses relating to the abuse, neglect, or mistreatment of an elderly person.
+This Kentucky statute, Ky.
+Rev. Stat. § 209.030 (2005), is one example of a state statute relating to elder abuse.

-Hate crimes reported to the FBI by law enforcement agencies rose from more than 8,000 in 2020 to nearly 11,000 the following year, according to updated statistics released last week.
-Crimes against Asian Americans and Pacific Islanders, Sikhs and bisexual people all more than doubled.
-Meanwhile, hate crimes against Black, White and LGBTQ people made up nearly half of all incidents.
-(Li & Larten, 2023)
+Hate Crimes: With the increase in attacks and assaults on a number of minority populations, many states enacted specific criminal offenses to address these actions.
+Hate crimes reported to the FBI by law enforcement agencies rose from more than 8,000 in 2020 to nearly 11,000 the following year.
+Crimes against Asian Americans and Pacific Islanders, Sikhs, and bisexual people more than doubled.
+Meanwhile, hate crimes against Black, White, and LGBTQ people made up nearly half of all incidents.
+(Li & Lartey, 2023)

 Technology Issues